03c/vm-reboot/README.md

 Simple bash script to reboot a VM Super Hub 3.0

 ## Usage
+Normally the username will be 'admin', but you can substitute if required.
 ```
 ./reboot.sh -i IP -u admin -p PASSWORD
 ```